JamieWCGraham/MullerPipelines/README.md

   <img src = "https://i.ibb.co/ykC3Qsv/Screen-Shot-2021-11-11-at-8-05-48-PM.png"> </img>

  <li>
   Now, open the file loadtest.m in the 'input' folder in order to load and understand the output .mat file structure.
-Run "loadtest.m", it will ask for the trial number of the .mat file you want to load, enter 100 just to test this out (or whatever trial you want to load).
+Make sure your current directory is the folder 'Martinez-Trujillo'.
+Run "loadtest.m", if MATLAB pops up a modal window that suggests you to add path, click add path.
+Once the code starts running, it will prompt you to enter the trial number of the .mat file you want to load, enter 100 just to test this out (or whatever trial you want to load).
   </li>

  <li>